ortus-docs/quick-docs/interception-points.md

 # Interception Points

 Quick allows you to hook in to multiple points in the entity lifecycle.
+If the event is on the component, you do not need to prefix it with `quick`.
+If you are listening to an interception point, include `quick` at the beginning.

 ## quickPreLoad